 Don't panic.
 Your attorney can generally get this documentation through request or "discovery".
 It is just cheaper, faster and easier for you to get it on your own.
 Some documentation (especially concerning a closely held business or "under the table" business) can be hidden, massaged or faked, but ask your attorney about that.

 Starting a new bank account

-Also, splitting accounts means that neither party can unilaterally drain
+Also, splitting accounts means that neither party can unilaterally drain the entire asset.

 Starting a new retirement account